hmrc/vat-service-guide/source/documentation/process-steps.md

 8. Agent waits 24 hours to see if client is approved to sign up

 ### Agent signs up a sole trader client to MTD for VAT

 Agents must have already created an agent services account or we display this error message:

-[inset text] The link to ‘Choose accounting software’ will remain inactive until VAT (MTD) leaves Controlled Go Live.
+> The link to ‘Choose accounting software’ will remain inactive until VAT (MTD) leaves Controlled Go Live.

 ### Agent signs up a limited company client to VAT (MTD)

 Agents must have already created an agent services account or we display this error message:

-[inset text] The link to ‘Choose accounting software’ will remain inactive until VAT (MTD) leaves Controlled Go Live.
+> The link to ‘Choose accounting software’ will remain inactive until VAT (MTD) leaves Controlled Go Live.

 ## Business registers for VAT (MTD)